Spotlight (Jennifer Hudson song): Music video

-The song's music video was directed by Chris Robinson and Hudson introduced its premiere screening on BET's 106 and Park on June 24, 2008.
+The song's music video was directed by Chris Robinson and produced by Robot Films.
+Hudson spent a 22-hour day filming the visuals with Robinson in Los Angeles in June 2009.
+The final scene in the "Spotlight" video was shot at 4 a.m. and depicts Hudson, backlit, walking through an alley toward the camera as she sings about an overbearing lover.
 Ryan Gentles from the plays Madea Goes to Jail and Diary of a Mad Black Woman appears in the video as Hudson's love interest.
+Hudson introduced its premiere screening on BET's 106 and Park on June 24, 2008.

 Hudson appears talking on her cellphone to her friend, complaining about her over-protective boyfriend.
-After she gets off her cellphone, she puts on a jacket and a scarf and leave her house into an alley, then entering a nightclub, dancing and having a good time until she sees her boyfriend Gentles.
+After she gets off her cellphone, she puts on a jacket and a scarf and leaves her house into an alley, then enters a nightclub, dancing and having a good time until she sees her boyfriend Gentles.
 She then takes his hand and leads him into a white room with stripes telling him that she loves him but that he needs to realize that she is a good girlfriend and not to worry before it is too late.
 Towards the end of the video, Hudson is walking down a runway with her boyfriend sitting in front of the runway.
 The video ends with Hudson getting off her cellphone.
 A bottle of Campari is prominently displayed in the video in a scene featuring Hudson and Gentles at the nightclub.